by Marcus Harden

 They protect, they trust, they bring hope.
 Trent and Ericka Pollard are indeed Black History Today!

-Marcus Harden is the creator of Black History Today, an annual series honoring Black History Month that pays tribute to the living legacy of Black history in our community and beyond.
-He is a seasoned educator, with experience as a teacher, counselor, dean, administrator, and program and policy manager.
+Marcus Harden is a seasoned educator, with experience as a teacher, counselor, dean, administrator, and program and policy manager.
 Marcus focuses his work on creating better culture and climate for students, families, and staff.
 He believes deeply in restorative justice practices and in mindset and resiliency work that leads to excellent and equitable educational outcomes for all students.

 Featured illustration by Devin Chicras for the Emerald.